Cook, South Australia

-Cook is a railway station and crossing loop located in the Australian state of South Australia on the Trans-Australian Railway.
+Cook is a former railway town in South Australia.
 It is 824 km by rail from Port Augusta, 863 km by rail from Kalgoorlie, and about 100 km north of the Eyre Highway via an unsealed road.
-It is on the longest stretch of straight railway in the world, at 478 km, which extends from Ooldea, South Australia to beyond Loongana, Western Australia.
+It is on the longest stretch of straight railway in the world at 478 km.

-Cook is the only scheduled stop on the Nullarbor Plain for the Indian Pacific transcontinental passenger train and has little other than curiosity value for passengers strolling around while their train is replenished.
-Passengers are not able to start or end their journeys there.

 History

-Cook was established in 1917 on the Nullarbor Plain when the Trans-Australian Railway was built.
-It is named after the sixth Prime Minister of Australia, Joseph Cook.
-When the town was a major Commonwealth Railways centre for track maintenance and locomotive and rolling stock repairs, it supported a school and hospital.
-At that time, railway employees and their families depended on two weekly provisions trains for the delivery of supplies.
-When the town was populated, water was pumped from an underground artesian aquifer but later, all water was carried in by train.
+Cook was established by the Commonwealth Railways as a railway town in 1917 on the Nullarbor Plain when the Trans-Australian Railway was opened.
+It was named after former Prime Minister of Australia Joseph Cook.

+The town was a major centre for track maintenance and locomotive and rolling stock repairs with over 50 employees.
+It had a general store, golf course, hospital, primary school and swimming pool.
+Railway employees and their families depended on the weekly Tea & Sugar provisions train for the delivery of supplies until it ceased running in 1996.
+When the town was populated, water was pumped from an underground artesian aquifer but later, all water was brought in by train.

+In 1942, a prisoner of war camp was established in Cook with Italian prisoners assigned to work on the railway line.

+From a population of 200, as at 2025 Cook had a resident population of four.

+The reliability of modern diesel locomotives and the introduction of concrete sleepers and continuously welded rail rendered resident employees redundant.
+Track and facilities maintenance is undertaken by the Australian Rail Track Corporation with visiting crews staying in the seven houses that remain in the town.

+Diesel refueling facilities remain for freight train services operated by Aurizon, Pacific National and SCT Logistics with overnight accommodation for resting train crews.
+Cook is a calling point for the Indian Pacific where it has a two hour layover in each direction to replenish fuel and water.